amygdala/gcp_blog/_posts/2021-02-26-kfp_tfdv_event_triggered.md

 ## Running the example notebook

 The [example notebook][10] requires a [Google Cloud Platform (GCP)][11] account and project, ideally with quota for using GPUs, and— as detailed in the notebook— an installation of **AI Platform Pipelines (Hosted Kubeflow Pipelines)** (that is, an installation of KFP on [Google Kubernetes Engine (GKE)][12]), with a few additional configurations once installation is complete.

-The notebook can be run using either [Colab][13] or [AI Platform Notebooks][14].
+The notebook can be run using either [Colab][13] ([open directly](https://colab.research.google.com/github/amygdala/code-snippets/blob/master/ml/notebook_examples/hosted_kfp/event_triggered_kfp_pipeline_bw.ipynb)) or [AI Platform Notebooks][14] ([open directly](https://console.cloud.google.com/ai-platform/notebooks/deploy-notebook?download_url=https://raw.githubusercontent.com/amygdala/code-snippets/master/ml/notebook_examples/hosted_kfp/event_triggered_kfp_pipeline_bw.ipynb)).

 ## Creating TFDV-based KFP components

 Our first step is to build the TFDV components that we want to use in our pipeline.

 > Note: For this example, our training data is in GCS, in CSV-formatted files.
 So, we can take advantage of TFDV’s ability to process CSV files.
 The TFDV libraries can also process files in `TFRecords` format.

 We'll define both TFDV KFP pipeline *components* as ['lightweight' Python-function-based components][15].
 For each component, we define a function, then call `kfp.components.func_to_container_op()` on that function to build a **reusable** component in `.yaml` format.
 Let’s take a closer look at how this works (details are in the [notebook][16]).

 Below is the Python function we’ll use to generate TFDV statistics from a collection of `csv` files.
 The function— and the component we’ll create from it— outputs the path to the generated stats file.
 When we define a pipeline that uses this component, we’ll use this step’s output as input to another pipeline step.